bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

-As you might've guessed, most of the complexity is in this JSON file.
+You might already have guessed that most of the complexity is in this JSON file.
 Let's create a dashboard that displays when our pods restarts.
 We want a dashboard that displays the graphs in a grid with 2 columns.
 This is defined in `gridLayout`.
 In our cluster we have two pods - one frontend pod and one backend pod.
 We want to display a graph for each - showing the restart count of each one.
 Thus, two widgets have to be created.
 For each widget to display the desired metric, the correct `filter` have to be applied.